dchrzanowski/mtml/README.md

 It is purely up to you how far you want your entity to expand.
 You could create a whole back-end/front-end rest API and the relevant `html` files and their inputs fields.
 All based from the entity file.
 It is all up to your imagination where this takes you and how much it helps you.

-# Changing where files are loaded saved
+# Changing where files are loaded/saved
 By default pathing in 'mtml' is relative to the scenario file.
 To override this behaviour add a `relativeTo` key to the `entity`, `template` or `use` objects.
 There are two possible values `"scenario"` (the default) or `"cwd"`. `"cwd"` loads or spawns files relative to where `mtml` was called ((c)urrent (w)orking (d)irectory).

 For example, with the folder structure: